electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 To create a link we use an `<a>` element.
 The 'a' happens to stand for 'anchor' (for reasons we don't need to get into now).

-The link tag need extra information: the URL to link to.
+The link tag needs extra information: the URL to link to.
 When we need to give a tag extra information, we include that info as an 'attribute'.
 In this case, an `href` for 'hyperlink reference':

 ```html
 <a href="http://example.com">